ocsigen/js_of_ocaml/README.md

 ## Implementation status

 A large part of the runtime is [implemented](https://github.com/ocaml-wasm/wasm_of_ocaml/issues/5).
-File-related functions and dynamic linking are not supported yet.
+File-related functions are not supported yet.

-Separate compilation is not implemented yet.

 ## Compatibility with Js_of_ocaml